szw/vim-kompleter/README.md

 * case-sensitive (`1` - default one)
 * case-insensitive (`0`)
-* smartcase (`2`) - it's often used in Vim, probably because it's handy in searching, and you cannot just disable it in the standard Vim completion engine.
-In the case you miss that feature you can turn it on.
+* smartcase (`2`) - if you miss smarcase completion known from standard Vim completion algorithm.
   See `:help 'smartcase'` for more info.

+Smartcase is often used in Vim, probably because it's handy in searching and the same search engine settings are used for standard Vim keyword completion algorithm.
+In other words, you cannot just use `smartcase` as a defalut for search/replace commands and not for Vim keyword completion.
+In Vim-Kompleter this is not the case.
+You can choose whatever you want.

-To set case-sensitive option use:
+For example, to set case-sensitive option use:

     let g:kompleter_case_sensitive = 1